VaxGen Biopharmaceutical Manufacturing Plant, San Francisco, California, USA

 The company was awarded a US government contract for the development of a recombinant anthrax vaccine; 75 million doses of the vaccine would have been worth around $877m in revenue to the company.
 Problems with the stability of the vaccine led to the FDA cancelling clinical trials and finally the government contract from Project Bioshield was cancelled in December 2006.

 After that, the company stopped development of its recombinant anthrax vaccine and cut all the people working on it.
-The technology was sold to Emergent BioSolutions Inc which has continued work to develop the vaccine, which is based on two patents held by the US Army.
+The technology was sold to Emergent BioSolutions which has continued work to develop the vaccine, which is based on two patents held by the US Army.
 In August 2008, VaxGen received a $1m milestone payment from Emergent BioSolutions related to the generation of non-clinical data demonstrating the immunopotency and improved stability of the vaccine.

-Vaxgen has now laid off 17 of its remaining 22 employees, including the chief financial officer Matthew Pfeffer, to save money.
-The Vaxgen board has since been trying to liquidate the company by selling its main asset, the Biopharma manufacturing plant in the Bay area of South San Francisco.
-The facility is booked at a value of around $8.5m.
+The Vaxgen board then tried to liquidate the company by selling its main asset, the biopharma manufacturing plant in the Bay area of South San Francisco.
+The facility was booked at a value of around $8.5m.

 Contractors and finance